Ethical Issues with Artificial Intelligence

-These agents must be able to learn from data, develop strategies for achieving goals, plan how to avoid obstacles and react to changes in their environment.
+These agents must be able to learn from data, develop strategies for achieving goals, plan how to avoid obstacles, and react to changes in their environment.
 They are typically not limited by human biological limitations like sleep deprivation and reflexes.
 Examples of these agents include robotic devices for search-and-rescue tasks like DARPA’s cheetah robot;

-autonomous vehicles like driverless cars; assistant robots like Honda’s Asimo; space probes like NASA’s Curiosity rover; and personal assistants like Apple’s Siri and Amazon’s Alexa that can answer questions, find information online, set timers or alarms, play music requests or read books aloud.
+autonomous vehicles like driverless cars; assistant robots like Honda’s Asimo; space probes like NASA’s Curiosity rover; and personal assistants like Apple’s Siri and Amazon’s Alexa that can answer questions find information online, set timers or alarms, play music requests, or read books aloud.

 The potential risks and benefits of AI

-The risks of AI are not yet fully understood, but many ethical issues have been raised due to the power artificial intelligence offers.
-One of the most important aspects of artificial intelligence is the ability to automate decision making processes.
+The risks of AI are not yet fully understood, but many ethical issues have been raised due to the powerful artificial intelligence offers.
+One of the most important aspects of artificial intelligence is the ability to automate decision-making processes.
 These decisions could be made faster and more accurately than humans and could potentially lead to more favorable outcomes.
 However, this could also lead to bias and discrimination in areas such as hiring practices or lending rates which would cause great harm to certain groups.

 Since AI programs can update themselves through continued learning, they may come up with even more problematic decisions which may end up harming society in an unforeseen way.
 Society must carefully think about how much power it gives AI programs before it’s too late.
 For example, if autonomous cars were given total control over all driving-related tasks, then a crash caused by human error might be avoided.

 But this means that cars may choose routes without crosswalks and pedestrians might lose their right-of-way at intersections.
 In the future, there will likely be a need for a team of human supervisors who monitor AI decisions and intervene if necessary (ex: via manual override).
-Until we have figured out how to incorporate ethics into AI programs so that it protects society while still performing its functions autonomously, people should not buy any new products with automation capabilities until we know more about the risks involved.
+Until we have figured out how to incorporate ethics into AI programs so that it protects society while still performing their functions autonomously, people should not buy any new products with automation capabilities until we know more about the risks involved.

 The ethical concerns around AI